nradulovic/neon-kernel/README.md

 to the MCU using _texane_ gdb-server.
 There are no makefiles, it is assumed that IDE will generate them for you.

-This project depends on eSolid-Base project which provides low-level interface to hardware.

 #### Example for STM32F10x family port